Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 ## Day 16 Back to Dar es Salaam

 Return north (6–7 h).
-If you haven’t yet, explore Dar-Es-Salam a bit.
+If you haven't yet, explore Dar-Es-Salam a bit.
 I didn't really like the city, it had no soul.
 But I had to waste a day here (So two days of transport wasted to See Kilwa, do what you want)